 C.S.
 Lewis Honors Scholars Program

-Louisiana College has announced a new C.S.
+Louisiana Christian University has announced a new C.S.
 Lewis Scholarship and established a cohort as part of a newly launched Honors Program for qualified enrolling freshmen who scored a 28 or higher on the ACT.
-The annual scholarship is $8,500.

 Additional advantages of being a C.S.
 Lewis Scholar include: